DFINITY-Education/data-structures/module-2.md

 **`add`** simply adds an element to the `bitMap`

-* `add` takes one argument, `item`, representing the item it be added to the Bloom Filter, and returns nothing.
+* `add` takes one argument, `item`, representing the item to be added to the Bloom Filter, and returns nothing.
 * Remember that there will likely be more than one hash function stored in `hashFuncs`.
 You must apply each function in `hashFuncs` to the `item`, updating the boolean at the corresponding index of `bitMap` accordingly.

 **`check`** determines if the element is in the `bitMap`